kiirod/mtype/README.md

 Create easy link-shorteners for Monkeytype profiles.
 E.g. ```mtype.cc/miodec```

 # Data Management
-We don't take any data from you, including your personal information such as legal name, house address, credit card numbers, etc...
-Monkeytype Goals is a website designed to help users track goals for the typing test website Monkeytype, so it would be quite pointless to add tracking
+We don't take any data from you, including your personal information such as legal name, house address, credit card numbers, etc... mtype is a website designed to to create link shorteners for Monkeytype profiles.
+Adding tracking is quite pointless, and we don't care about your VPN set to Tel Aviv.

 More information; [Privacy Policy page](https://www.mtgoals.cc/pages/policy)

 # Discord server
-We have a Discord server for our main project, 'Monkeytype Goals', but you can also speak about mtype there as well! go ahead and join by clicking [here](https://dsc.gg/mtgoals)
+You can join our Discord server, 'Monkeytype Projects' by clicking [here](https://dsc.gg/mtprojects)

 # License
-Our project uses the MIT License, to view the license, you can click [this](https://github.com/konatify/mtype/blob/main/LICENSE)
+Our project uses the MIT License, to view the license, you can click [this](https://github.com/kiirod/mtype/blob/main/LICENSE)